hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ## About

 I have a background in biomedical engineering and scientific software with experience in microscopy systems, automation, and computational research workflows.
-My work combines software engineering with experimental and modeling environments.
+My work combines software engineering with experimental instrumentation and computational modeling environments.

 ---
 <h2 id="contact">Contact</h2>